mosen/puppet-cups/README.md

-        shared       => false, # Printer will be shared and published by CUPS error_policy => abort_job, # underscored version of error policy enabled      => true, # Enabled by default options      => { media => 'A4' }, # Hash of options ( name => value ), these are non vendor specific options.
+        shared       => false, # Printer will be shared and published by CUPS error_policy => abort_job, # underscored version of error policy enabled      => true, # Enabled by default options      => { media => 'A4' }, # Hash of options ( name => value ), these are lpoptions, be aware that not
+                                           # all applications will even use the lpoptions file.
-        ppd_options  => { 'HPOption_Duplexer' => 'False' }, # Hash of vendor PPD options
+        ppd_options  => { 'HPOption_Duplexer' => 'False' }, # Hash of vendor PPD options, set on creation.
     }

-- The easiest way to find out a list of valid options for any single printer is to install that printer locally, and run `lpoptions -l` at the command line.
+- To find valid ppd_options values for a printer, install it locally using the vendor supplied PPD and run `lpoptions -p <dest> -l`.
+You can also read the PPD if that's your thing.
 - Note that some options like `shared` and `error_policy` are parameters available at creation time only.
-This is currently because lpadmin does not supply information about the current value of those options, so puppet won't know what to do in that instance.

 ### Facts